Key takeaways

 - No GPU management — Entirely abstracted infrastructure

-- Pay-per-use — No idle costs, perfect for bursty workloads
+- Pay-per-use — No idle costs for public models, perfect for bursty workloads

 - Image/video leader — Strong in generative media use cases